Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Analysis

 \subsection{Principal Component Analysis}

 A common criticism of the visual classifications in general is that the criteria for assigning galaxies to classes are subjective, leading to different observers assigning galaxies to different classes.
-To develop an objective classification scheme, we use principal component analysis (PCA) applied to the circular curves (CVCs) to classify the 82 E--Sd galaxies by their dynamics.
-PCA is a powerful approach to identify patterns in broad range of data, and expressing the data in such a way as to highlight their similarities and differences (see Smith, L. 2012 and references therein).
+To develop an objective classification scheme, we use PCA (\citealt{Pearson1901}) applied to the CVCs to classify the 238 E1--Sdm galaxies by their dynamics.
+PCA is a powerful approach to identify patterns in broad range of data, and expressing the data in such a way as to highlight their similarities and differences (e.g., \citealt{Shlens2014}).

-PCA operates by constructing a covariance matrix between data sets, performing diagonalizing, and using the resulting eigenvectors as a basis set for the new space.
-We normalize the radial coordinate to the effective radius $R_e$ and interpolate each circular curve $v_c$ to a common radial sampling, using 40 points spanning $R/R_e \in [0, 2]$.
+PCA operates by constructing a covariance matrix between data sets, diagonalizing that matrix and using the resulting eigenvectors as a basis set for the new space.
+We normalize the radial coordinate to the effective radius $R_e$ and interpolate each circular curve $V_c$ to a common radial sampling, using 50 points spanning $R/R_e \in [0, 1.5]$.

 We construct a covariance between the $j$th and $k$th sample on the velocity curve as